sebfisch/coast/README.markdown

 # Coast - Code Host

 Coast is a code hoast for the [Darcs] version control system.
-It is in a very early stage of development and not ready for use.
+It is in a very early stage of development and not yet ready for use.

 If you want to try it anyway, you can get coast using darcs or git: